• Skip to primary navigation

 Instant Pot Chicken and Chorizo Stew

-The Instant Pot excels at stews and this Instant Pot Chicken and Chorizo Stew is no exception.
+The Instant Pot and any pressure cooker excels at stews and this Instant Pot Chicken and Chorizo Stew is no exception.

 Instant Pot Chicken and Chorizo Stew